symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

 Getting into some code
 **********************

-Use the `accountHttp <https://nemtech.github.io/nem2-sdk-typescript-javascript/classes/_infrastructure_accounthttp_.accounthttp.html>`_  repository to get the latest confirmed transactions for a given account.
+Use the `AccountHttp <https://nemtech.github.io/nem2-sdk-typescript-javascript/classes/_infrastructure_accounthttp_.accounthttp.html>`_  repository to get the latest confirmed transactions for a given account.

 .. example-code::